Deadline for charges looms 5 years after Eric Garner's death

 Published Monday, July 15, 2019 8:24PM EDT

-NEW YORK -- Time is running out for federal prosecutors to take action in the 2014 death of Eric Garner, the unarmed black man heard on video crying "I can't breathe" after a white New York City police officer put him in an apparent chokehold.
+NEW YORK -- After nearly five years, federal authorities are signalling they may have concluded their investigation into the death of Eric Garner, the unarmed black man heard on video crying "I can't breathe" after a white New York City police officer put him in an apparent chokehold.

+The office of the U.S. attorney in Brooklyn, Richard Donoghue, said late Monday that he was planning a news conference to discuss Garner at 11 a.m.
+Tuesday.

+Garner's family and the Rev. Al Sharpton said they were scheduled to meet with prosecutors at 10 a.m. and would also address the media afterward.

 The U.S. Justice Department faces a deadline Wednesday, the fifth anniversary of Garner's death, to decide whether to file civil rights charges against Officer Daniel Pantaleo or others involved in the fatal arrest on a Staten Island sidewalk.
 The statute of limitations on most federal charges is five years.